adlnet/xAPI-Spec/xAPI.md

 </table>
 <a name="reqparticipants"/>
 #### 2.2.2 Requirements Gathering Participants
-In collection of requirements for the Experience API, there were many people and organizations that provided invaluable feedback to SCORM, distributed learning efforts, and learning in general.
-Project Tin Can User Voice Site, Rustici Software Blog, etc.
+In collection of requirements for the Experience API, many people and organizations provided invaluable feedback to the Sharable Content Object Reference Model (SCORM®), distributed learning efforts, and learning technology efforts in general.
+While not an exhaustive listing, the white papers gathered in 2008 by the Learning Education and Training Standards Interoperability (LETSI) group, the Rustici Software _UserVoice_ website, one-on-one interviews and various blogs were important sources from which requirements were gathered for the Experience API specification.

 ### 2.3 Reading guidelines for the non-technically inclined.